fundwotsai2001/MuseControlLite/README.md

 huggingface-cli login
 ```
 ## Inference
-All the hyper-parameters could be found in `config_inference.py`, we provide detailed comments as guidance, especially, you can use set the conditions for `"condition_type"`.
+All the hyper-parameters could be found in `config_inference.py`, we provide detailed comments as guidance, especially, you can use set the conditions for `"condition_type"`. **The set of adapters for audio condition are not available, we will release it as soon as possible**.
 Run:
 ```
 python MuseControlLite_inference.py
 ```